ballerina-platform/ballerina-lang/stdlib/reflect/src/main/ballerina/reflect/Module.md

-## Package overview
+## Module overview

-This package provides utility methods for obtaining reflective information about the Ballerina runtime.
+This module provides utility methods for obtaining reflective information about the Ballerina runtime.

 ## Samples